tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 hints provided by servers, clients SHOULD dispose of pooled tickets after some reasonable amount of time that mimics the ticket rotation period.

+In some cases, a server may sent NewSessionTicket immediately upon sending its Finished rather than waiting for the client Finished.
+An attacker may take advantage of this behavior to create an amplification attack proportional to the count value toward a target by performing the key exchange over UDP with spoofed packets.
+The limit on the number of NewSessionTicket messages sent in response to a "ticket_request"  MUST be based on the applicability and the amplification factor of such attack.

 Servers that do not enforce a limit on the number of NewSessionTicket messages sent in response to a "ticket_request" extension could leave themselves open to DoS attacks, especially if ticket creation is expensive.